orkes-io/docs/docs/reference-docs/operators/dynamic.md

 </TabItem>
 </Tabs>

-## Task definition
+## Task configuration

-This is the JSON schema for a Dynamic task definition.
+This is the task configuration for a Dynamic task.

 <Tabs>
 <TabItem value="all" label="All tasks">